jjloomis/adobe-photoshop-basics/locking-or-unlocking-a-layer.md

 ## Locking a layer

-* In the Layers panel,
+* In the Layers panel, select the layer you want to lock.

 ## Unlocking a layer